soasada/kotlin-coroutines-webflux-security/README.md

 private ServerWebExchangeMatcher requiresAuthenticationMatcher = ServerWebExchangeMatchers.anyExchange();
 ```

-...by default an `AuthenticationWebFilter` would behave as a Http Basic filter without session.
+...basically an `AuthenticationWebFilter` would behave as an Http Basic filter without session.
 The only dependency that must be
 provided by the user is ([ReactiveAuthenticationManagerResolver](https://github.com/spring-projects/spring-security/blob/master/core/src/main/java/org/springframework/security/authentication/ReactiveAuthenticationManagerResolver.java)).
 This interface resolves a [ReactiveAuthenticationManager](https://github.com/spring-projects/spring-security/blob/master/core/src/main/java/org/springframework/security/authentication/ReactiveAuthenticationManager.java) from a given context (ServerWebExchange in this case).
-**This manager determines if the given Authentication is valid or not, for us an Authentication object contains the
+**This manager holds the logic to determine if the given Authentication is valid or not, for us an Authentication object contains the
 username and password of the user that we want to authenticate.**

 But how we can do that? who is the responsible to convert the ServerWebExchange (incoming request) to an Authentication object?

-To know that we must know before which path a ServerWebExchange follows when arrives to the AuthenticationWebFilter.
+To know that, we must know before which path a ServerWebExchange follows when arrives to an AuthenticationWebFilter.
 This could
 be seen in the source code of the `filter()` method of AuthenticationWebFilter:

 ```java